eyedeekay/Dokuwiki-over-I2P/docs/README.md

 ### Why I chose DokuWiki

-Choosing software which is easy to an instance of is setting yourself up for success.
+Choosing software which is easy to maintain an instance of is setting yourself up for success.
 Many hidden services are run by one person, if one is lucky one has a backup or possibly a skeleton crew.
 Only a handful of well-organized, mostly non-anonymous organizations have really reliable